hairen/hairen.github.io/AWS_CSAA/README.md

 ## Network ACL rules
 + <span style="color:blue">A network ACL contains a numbered list of rules that we evaluate in order, starting with the lowest numbered rule, to determin whether traffic is allowed in or out of any subnet associated with the network ACL.</span>
 + <span style="color:blue">Rules are evaluated starting with the lowest numbered rule.
 As soon as a rule matches traffic, it's applied regardless of any higher-numbered rule that may contradict it.</span>

+***
+## CloudFront events
+Your functions will automatically trigger in response to the following Amazon CloudFront events.
++ Viewer Request
++ Viewer Response
++ Origin Request
++ Origin Response